butterproviders/butter-provider/README.md

 It is not required that you use this mechanism (i.e. you can parse your args as you please in your butter-provider) but it will sure save you some headaches.

+#### defaults
+You can provide default values for the `args` object.
+Any JavaScript Object will do.

+Note that while we currently do not do type checking on those we may very well start doing so in the future, so make sure the default you provide maps the `Provider.ArgType` for that element.

 ### fetch (Object: filters -> (promise) Object)
 The fetch method is the first called of your provider, it's used to show the